richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 Implementing Technology
 : A technology that implements an IETF specification or standard.

-Indirect Contributor
-: Any person who has materially or substantially contributed to a Contribution without being personally involved in its submission to the IETF.

 Internet-Draft
 : A document used in the IETF and RFC Editor processes, as described in {{sec2}}.